 In the Caribbean, where life is easier in some respects and the important things tend to take more prominence in life, Christmas isn’t Christmas without this gorgeous crimson-hued mulled wine of sorts made from steeped hibiscus flowers.
 It’s traditionally served on Christmas Eve, often with the added punch of rum, although you could omit the booze.
 It also makes the lovely basis for an effervescent Christmas morning mimosa.
+Or a lovely cocktail any time of the year.
 We’ll let you decide.
-Or even better, try it each way.
-We dare say you’ll have a difficult time discerning which you prefer.
-Either way, there’s enough loveliness to bring about even more Christmas cheer.–Renee Schettler Rossi
+Or even better, try it every which way.
+We dare say you’ll have a difficult time discerning which you prefer.–David Leite

 - 2 quarts water

 - 1/2 pound ginger root peeled and chopped or smashed

 - 3 to 5 cinnamon leaves or 1/2 teaspoon ground cinnamon

 - 3 to 5 whole allspice berries

 - 1 pound fresh hibiscus (sorrel) buds or 2 cups (87 g) dried hibiscus (sorrel) flowers

 - 1 to 1 1/2 pounds light brown sugar or superfine sugar